Shubham2051/LifeFoundation/README.md

 # LifeFoundation

-<b>Trust shall be public, charitable, literary & scientific and having for its object interalia;<b>
+<b>Trust shall be public, charitable, literary & scientific and having for its object interalia;</b>

 Education, research and training:
 1. To promote & spread all kind of education including management, environmental, sociological, science, & technology education.